 "It came out of the blue, but it's an important thing to do in the short term so I agreed to do it."

 Powden, who took over the job from Jeff Lewis at the beginning of 2014, recently announced she was heading back to Montpelier to assume the position of secretary of the Agency of Commerce and Community Development.

 Dan Normandeau, the president of the BDCC's board, said Morse is the perfect fit for an interim director.

 "Who can we get in here to be the glue that we need and provide some high-level credibility while we do a formal search for the permanent replacement?"

 Morse is a board member of the Southeastern Vermont Economic Development Strategies and chaired its Post VY Taskforce, which assessed and reported on what impacts the closure of Vermont Yankee nuclear power plant would have on the region.
-The report was finished less than a year before Entergy made the surprise announcement in August 2013 that it would cease operations at the plant in Vernon at the end of 2014.

 "The fact that he was willing to do this is fantastic and we're very pleased to have him with us," said Normandeau.